-They talk reality and play a pivotal role in schooling us untold lessons of life.
+They talk about reality and play a pivotal role in schooling us with untold lessons of life.
 The stories talk about the happenings in Pakistan and are highly relevant to the Pakistani audience.
 So, like me, if you’re also a huge fan of Pakistani dramas and looking for the best hit serials of the past then allow me to recommend the list to you.

 The Must Watch: Dastaan

 Based on the novel by Razia Butt, this is a telltale of the partition between the subcontinent.
 For us, life has been all about our challenges, miseries, and happiness but the people who were affected by the partition don’t have anything theirs.
 They fought for their identity, for a separate state, for their honor and dignity.
 This is a must-watch for all, a perfect concoction of love, fear, courage, and patriotism.
-The major part of the story is centered around Bano who is so dedicated to Pakistan that she won’t compromise anyone shattering it.
+The major part of the story is centred around Bano who is so dedicated to Pakistan that she won’t compromise anyone shattering it.
 Rated 8.8 on IMDB, it has become one of the most iconic dramas of Pakistan television to date.

-Based on Real Life Events: Akhri Station
+Based on Real-Life Events: Akhri Station

 Pick out any Khoosat productions and you would be inspired by his storytelling that identifies the rotten spots of our society.
 Baaghi and Akhri Station are the two best among all his heart-winning stories.

-This story is centered around Sanam Saeed a.k.a Tehmina who becomes a mental health patient since the day she saw her mother giving up her life by jumping off the rooftop.
+This story is centred around Sanam Saeed a.k.a Tehmina who becomes a mental health patient since the day she saw her mother giving up her life by jumping off the rooftop.
 She got married later but depression was killing her gradually.
 From psychiatrist to serene nature views and to giving birth to a child there was nothing that could help her out.